 This month sees the release of the Disney Collectible Minifigure Series 2 and the Toy Story 4 sets have just became available to buy too, so I should have quite a happy building month ahead!

-I am off for a journey on my Steamboat now.
+I am off for a journey on my LEGO Steamboat Willie now.
 If you have built the set yourself or have want to tell us about your thoughts on the set, please leave a comment below!

 In the words of a famous Disney bouncing Tigger…